vignayy/notes/Git/Git_Collab.md

      ```
      git checkout main
      ```
-   - Merge the changes from the upstream main branch into your main branch:
+   - Merge the changes from the upstream main branch into your main branch, Push and update remote main branch:
      ```
      git merge upstream/main
+     git push origin main
      ```

 5. **Create a New Branch**: